Benfica held 0-0 to sit tied for Portuguese league lead - WHIZ News

 Thousands of scarves with the club’s red and white colors were placed on the seats at the Stadium of Light to represent Benfica fans as the club returned to action a day after rival Porto lost 2-1 at Famalicão in its first game back.

 The pair of results left the clubs tied with 60 points with nine rounds remaining.
-Porto had carried a one-point lead from before the pandemic.
+Porto, which has the advantage in the head-to-head tiebreaker, had carried a one-point lead from before the pandemic.

 The Benfica scarves on the stands had messages such as “always together” and “wherever you are.”
 A big banner with the words “here we are” was seen above the scarves in one of the seating sections.